serra/invoice-automator/docs/functionality.rst

     *** Test Cases ***
-    Create PDF documents for all invoices in the 'Ready' state Run Successfully     get-paid generate-pdf-for-invoices
+    Create PDF documents for all invoices in the 'Ready' state Run Successfully     get-paid gen

 Send invoices
 ~~~~~~~~~~~~~

-To send emails, we use the `prepare-emails-for-invoices` command.
+To send emails, we use the `email` command.

 .. code:: robotframework

     *** Test Cases ***
     Prepare emails for all invoices in the 'Ready' state
-        Run Successfully     get-paid prepare-emails-for-invoices
+        Run Successfully     get-paid email
         The invoices emails are in the Drafts folder with pdf invoices as attachments
         The pdf files are attached to the invoice entities in Fibery

+The emails are reviewed manually before sending.
+Once emails are sent, the state of the invoices
+the user moves them to the sent column in Fibery.

 About these specifications